 Fungal groin infection (tinea cruris) is an infection of the groin caused by a fungus.
+It is a common problem, particularly in athletes and in the elderly.
 Treatment with an antifungal cream usually works well.
 The tips given below may help to prevent recurrences.

-What is fungal groin infection (tinea cruris) and how do you get it?
+What is fungal groin infection and how do you get it?

 Fungal groin infection (tinea cruris) is a fungal skin infection of the groin.
 Some types of fungal germs (fungi) are commonly found on human skin.
 They usually do no harm.
 However, if conditions are right they can 'invade' the skin, multiply and cause infection.
-The conditions fungi like best are warm, moist and airless areas of skin, such as the groin.
+The conditions fungi like best are warm, moist and airless areas of skin, such as the groin, under the arms and under the breasts.

-What are the symptoms of fungal groin infection (tinea cruris)?
+What are the symptoms of fungal groin infection?

-Typically, the groin becomes itchy and irritable, mainly in the crease between the top of the leg and the genitals.
-It is more common in men,and the scrotum may also be itchy.
-A red rash then develops in the groin, usually with a definite edge or border.
-Both groins are commonly affected.
+Typically the groin becomes itchy and a bit sore, mainly in the crease between the top of the leg and the genitals.
+It is more common in men and the scrotum may also be itchy.
+Red, slightly scaly skin then develops in the groin, usually with a definite edge or border.
+Both sides are commonly affected.
 The rash often spreads a short way down the inside of both thighs.

-Sometimes the infection spreads to the skin on other parts of the body (or may have first started in another area, such as athlete's foot).
+Sometimes the infection spreads to the skin on other parts of the body (or may have first started in another area, such as athlete's foot (tinea pedis).
 Fungal infections do not usually go deeper than the skin into the body and are not usually serious.

-What is the treatment for fungal groin infection (tinea cruris)?
+What is the treatment for fungal groin infection?

 You can buy an antifungal cream from pharmacies, or get one on prescription.
 There are various types and brands - for example, terbinafine, clotrimazole, econazole, ketoconazole and miconazole.
 These modern creams are good at clearing fungal skin infections.